BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Therefore, it is intuitive that the composition of a program collected using a simulator (such as Oclgrind discussed in [Section @sec:oclgrind], which operates on the most common intermediate form for the OpenCL runtime) regardless of accelerator to which it is ultimately mapped, offers a more accurate architecture agnostic set of metrics around an applications workload.
 This, in turn, can be used as a basis for performance prediction on general accelerators.

-##Formal measurements{#sec:formal-measurements}

-Many studies presented in this thesis use tools developed by others in order to perform the necessary measurements.
-Time measurements have primarily used LibSciBench as the default performance measurement tool.
-It allows high precision timing events to be collected for statistical analysis [@hoefler2015scientific].
-Additionally, it offers a high resolution timer in order to measure short running kernel codes, reported with one cycle resolution and roughly 6 ns of overhead.
-Throughout Chapter 4 LibSciBench was intensively used to record timings in conjunction with hardware events, which it collects via PAPI [@mucci1999papi] counters.

 ##Predictions and Modelling